Mohamed Naguib Hamed

-Mohamed Naguib Hamed (محمد نجيب حامد; born September 13, 1962) is an Egyptian athlete, one of only a few Egyptians to win gold medals in African athletic events.
+Mohamed Naguib Hamed (محمد نجيب حامد; born September 13, 1962) is an Egyptian athlete and among the very few of his compatriot athletes to win gold medals at African athletic events.
 He competed in the men's discus throw at the 1984 Summer Olympics and the 1988 Summer Olympics.

 Along with his colleagues Nagui Asaad, Hassan Ahmed Hamad, and Hisham Greiss, he formed a strong Egyptian team in throwing events—in fact, a team considered to be the strongest one Egypt has ever had, according to many Egyptian sports experts.